 Looking to transition away from fast fashion but not sure where to begin?
 Seeking practical advice on creating a greener closet?

-While some of the answers will be found within the pages of this website (that is, if you can be bothered to trawl through hundreds of my blog posts) there is a much better resource available: 6 Steps to a Sustainable Wardrobe.
+While some of the answers will be found within the pages of this website (that is, if you can be bothered to trawl through hundreds of posts) there is a much better resource available: 6 Steps to a Sustainable Wardrobe.

 This e-book by Summer Edwards gives you all the information you need to start your sustainable fashion journey.
 It is written in a logical 6-step sequence which is easy to follow and understand (unlike the fragmented bits of advice I offer on this blog lol!)
 Rather than being completely prescriptive in its advice, it also offers guidelines and suggestions allowing you the freedom to decide how far you want to go in your green travels.

 It even comes with a printable workbook so you can jot down your thoughts and helps you process your feelings (and fears) as you make the journey to an eco-friendlier, ethical wardrobe (be prepared to swallow some hard truths about yourself).
 If I had a reference book like it when I first began my journey, life would have been a hell of a lot easier that’s for sure!
 It would have saved me a lot of time and hassle.